ktorio/ktor-documentation/topics/client.md

 ### Receive a response {id="response"}
-All functions used to [make an HTTP request](request.md) (`request`, `get`, `post`, etc.) allow you to receive a response as an [HttpResponse](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.statement/-http-response/index.html) object. `HttpResponse` exposes API required to get a response body in various ways (raw bytes, JSON objects, etc.) and obtain response parameters, such as a status code, content type, headers, and so on.
-For example, you can receive a body as [ByteArray](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-byte-array/) as follows:
+All functions used to [make an HTTP request](request.md) (`request`, `get`, `post`, etc.) allow you to receive a response as an [HttpResponse](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.statement/-http-response/index.html) object.
 ```kotlin
 ```
-{src="snippets/_misc_client/ResponseTypes.kt" lines="11,13"}
+{src="snippets/_misc_client/GetMethodWithoutParams.kt"}

+`HttpResponse` exposes API required to get a response body in various ways (a string, a JSON object, etc.) and obtain response parameters, such as a status code, content type, headers, and so on.
 You can learn more from the [](response.md) topic.

 > With the [JSON plugin](json.md#receive_data) installed, you can deserialize JSON content into a custom data object.